helencho/sinistagram/README.md

-# Parallelogram
+# Sinistagram

-A fullstack app for sharing photos with family and friends.
-It's your favorite photo-sharing platform in the universe, inspired by [Instagram](https://www.instagram.com/) from our sister universe.
+A fullstack app for sharing your darkest, most sinister photos with family and friends.
+It's your favorite photo-sharing platform in the underworld, inspired by [Instagram](https://www.instagram.com/).
 Original project code can be viewed [here](https://github.com/helencho/insta-clone).

 ## Features